kodou/kodou-docs/_docs/index.md

 ## Authentication

-To make API calls you use the kodou.io web UI to set up your account to use either a key or a JWT token.
-Copy the key/token displayed in the UI and apply it to API https requests.
+To make API calls you use the kodou.io web UI to set up your account to receive a key (a JWT token).
+Copy the key/token displayed in the UI and apply it to API https requests as a parameter named `api_id` or a header `Authorization: Bearer XXXXX`.
 Please keep this key/token private as it represent your account without need for further evidence.
 Don't share it with other users, and make sure to remove it from any code samples.
-Tokens can be refreshed with the token refresh button on the kodou.io web UI.
-Changing the API key will require a call to Customer Support.

-All API requests must have the key/token as a header named `Authorization`.
-The API key or JWT token expiration is account dependent.
+All API requests must have either the `api_id` parameter key or the header `Authorization: Bearer XXXX`.
+The API ID expiration is account dependent.

-For each account the API keys/tokens and the API Endpoint Address are displayed like the image below.
+For each account the API key and the API Endpoint Address are displayed like the image below.
 Copy these values for use in your API calls.
-Look further in the documentation for how to use the JWT key/token for authentication.
+Look further in the documentation for examples on how to use the JWT key/token for authentication.

 Usually the API Endpoint Address is https://kodou.io.
 ![Example API tokens page](/img/screencapture-kodou-io-api.png "API tokens")

 Some kodou.io API calls produce a session ID, a JWT token, to be used in subsequent calls.
-This token encodes the state needed to authenticate the configuration specificied in the original call.
+This token encodes the state needed the configuration specified in the original call.
 The session ID is sent in a `POST` JSON payload.